Leading from within: The Challenges of Middle Leadership in a faith–based school (Lead)

 Explicit course outcomes:

-- To develop a critical understanding of the significance of the school ethos or vision statement in the formation of leadership practices in a faith based school and the relationship of vision to student performance and well-bein
+- Develop a critical understanding of the significance of the school ethos or vision statement in the formation of leadership practices in a faith-based school and the relationship of vision to student performance and well-being.

-- To explore what enables and what constrains leadership by Middle Leaders
+- Explore what enables and what constrains leadership by Middle Leaders.

-- To explore a personal leadership development challenge or school issue in the light of new understandings from the readings
+- Explore a personal leadership development challenge or school issue in the light of new understandings from the readings.

-- To experience the value of collegial discussion around identified issues
+- Experience the value of collegial discussion around issues identified by participants.

-- To share an understanding of an identified professional or leadership practice or a school based issue and together critique possible strategies to address the practice or issue.
+- Share an understanding of an identified professional or leadership practice or a school based issue and together critique possible strategies to address the practice or issue.